Fine corrections in the effective string describing SU(2) Yang-Mills theory in three dimensions: Effective string theory predictions

 For $D=3$ we have simply $w_k=p_k$, the number of partitions of the integer $k$.
 Similar expressions can be obtained also for the other geometries, e.g. for the rectangle (relevant for the description of the Wilson loop)~\cite{Billo:2011fd} and for the torus (which can model an interface)~\cite{Billo:2006zg}.

-From the discussion above we see that, as anticipated, in the Nambu-Got{\={o}} case we have and exact expression both for the amplitudes $v(N_t)$ and for the energy levels $E_n$.
+From the discussion above we see that, as anticipated, for the effective Nambu-Got{\={o}} string we have an exact expression both for the $v(N_t)$ amplitudes\footnote{We remark that this expression for the amplitudes is correct only in the effective-string limit (i.e. assuming the physical gauge), as also the amplitudes are affected by the anomaly.
+As we only study the ground-state energy $E_0$, we do not consider this issue further in the following.} and for the energy levels $E_n$.
 In particular, for the $D=3$ case the lowest state is

 where we defined the ``temperature-dependent string tension'' as

 As we have seen in the previous section, $E_0$ is the inverse of the correlation length, thus the Nambu-Got{\={o}} EST predicts a critical temperature~\cite{Olesen:1985ej,Pisarski:1982cn}